-Value Meaning FileDirectoryInformation 0x01 Basic information about a file or directory.
+Value Meaning FileDirectoryInformation 0x01 Basic information aboutof a file or directory.
 Basic information is defined as the file's name, time stamp, size and attributes.
 File attributes are as specified in [MS-FSCC] section 2.6.
-FileFullDirectoryInformation 0x02 Full information about a file or directory.
+FileFullDirectoryInformation 0x02 Full information aboutof a file or directory.
 Full information is defined as all the basic information plus extended attribute size.
-FileIdFullDirectoryInformation 0x26 Full information plus volume file ID about a file or directory.
-A volume file ID is defined as a number assigned by the underlying object store that uniquely identifies a file within a volume.

-Value Meaning FileBothDirectoryInformation 0x03 Basic information plus extended attribute size and short name about a file or directory.
-FileIdBothDirectoryInformation 0x25 FileBothDirectoryInformation plus volume file ID about a file or directory.
-FileNamesInformation 0x0C Detailed information on the names of files and directories in a directory.
+FileIdFullDirectoryInformation 0x26 Full information, plus volume 64-bit file ID about of a file or directory.
+A volume file ID is defined, as a number assigned by the underlying object store that uniquely identifies a file within a volume. specified in [MS-FSCC] section 2.1.9.
+FileBothDirectoryInformation 0x03 Basic information plus extended attribute size and short name aboutof a file or directory.
+FileIdBothDirectoryInformation 0x25 FileBothDirectoryInformation plus volume64-bit file ID aboutof a file or directory.
+FileNamesInformation 0x0C Detailed information onoi the names of files and directories in a directory.